Joan Jonas

-Joan Jonas (born July 13, 1936) is an American visual artist and a pioneer of video and performance art, and one of the most important artists to emerge in the late 1960s and early 1970s.
+Joan Jonas (born July 13, 1936) is an American visual artist and a pioneer of video and performance art, "a central figure in the performance art movement of the late 1960s".
 Jonas' projects and experiments were influential in the creation of video performance art as a medium.
 Her influences also extended to conceptual art, theatre, performance art and other visual media.
 She lives and works in New York and Nova Scotia, Canada.

 Early life and education

 Jonas was born in 1936 in New York City.
 In 1958 she received a bachelor's degree in Art History from Mount Holyoke College in South Hadley, Massachusetts.
 She later studied sculpture and drawing at the School of the Museum of Fine Arts in Boston and received an MFA in Sculpture from Columbia University in 1965.
 Immersed in New York's downtown art scene of the 1960s, Jonas studied with the choreographer Trisha Brown for two years.

 Jonas also worked with choreographers Yvonne Rainer and Steve Paxton.